What’s new with sponsored ads and Stores

 In October 2019, we changed the way we calculate daily budgets for Sponsored Brands campaigns.
 With this update, budgets for new Sponsored Brands campaigns are calculated as an average over the course of the calendar month.
 This allows you to spend up to 10% more than your average daily budget while ensuring you don’t spend more than the monthly budget (daily budget you’ve set, multiplied by the number of days in that month).

-Starting February 2020, Sponsored Brands campaigns created on or before October 8, 2019, with a daily budget will now be calculated as an average over the course of the calendar month.
-Visit our Support Center to learn more.
+Starting in February 2020, sponsored brands campaigns created before October 8, 2019 with a daily budget will be calculated as an average over the course of the calendar month.
+Visit our Support Centre to learn more.

 Sponsored Display launches in new countries

 With Sponsored Display you can increase awareness and demand for your products by reaching the right audiences for your business based on relevant shopping signals.
 We launched Sponsored Display in beta in the US and have since expanded beta availability to Amazon vendors in the United Kingdom, Germany, France, Italy, Spain, India, Japan, and Canada.
 Visit our blog to learn more.